CircuitQ: An open-source toolbox for superconducting circuits: Acknowledgements

 \section{Acknowledgements}

-We are thankful for fruitful discussions with Jens Koch and his group.
+We are thankful for fruitful discussions with Jens Koch and his group as well as with Kyle Serniak and Andrew J. Kerman.
+We also thank three anonymous reviewers for their helpful suggestions.
 PA thanks Glen Bigan Mbeng, Kilian Ender and Benoît Vermersch for helpful discussions and Martin Lanthaler for designing the logo.
 This work was supported by the Austrian Science Fund (FWF) through a START grant under Project No. Y1067-N27 and the SFB BeyondC Project No. F7108-N38, the Hauser-Raspe foundation, and the European Union's Horizon 2020 research and innovation program under grant agreement No. 817482.
 This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001120C0068.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of DARPA.
 TM acknowledges funding by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA) under Air Force Contract No. FA8721-05-C-0002.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the ODNI, IARPA, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright annotation thereon.